slembcke/slembcke.github.io/_drafts/WaveSim.md

 Interactive water ripples in Metroid Prime
 {: style="text-align: center"}

-This is where fourier based water simulation comes in.
+This is where fourier based water simulation comes in using Fast Fourier Transforms, or FFTs.
 It lets you use much fancier filtering without too much extra cost, and it even makes it pretty intuitive.
 Instead of treating the grid like just a bunch of locations that has waves in it somehow, it lets you treat a bunch of different waves like they exist in a grid somehow.
 This makes it easier to handle some of the unique characteristics that make water look like water.
 For example, unlike sound or light, water waves don't all move at the same speed.
 Long waves move faster than little waves, and that gives water it's unique pulsing look as different waves interact in complicated ways.
 Jump Trajectory has a nice overview video about how they [implemented this technique](https://www.youtube.com/watch?v=kGEqaX4Y4bQ) in Unity.
 It's an excellent video, but a bit light on details perhaps.
 That's what I'd like to fill in with this article.

 ![Ocean waves in Assasin's Creed](images/waves/acbf-water.jpg) {: style="text-align: center"}